astral-sh/ruff/CONTRIBUTING.md

     1. **Parsing**: Run the parser over the token stream to produce an AST.
 (This consumes the token stream, so anything that relies on the token stream needs to happen before parsing.)

     1. **AST-based rule evaluation**: Run any lint rules that are based on the AST.
 This includes the vast majority of lint rules.
 As part of this step, we also build the semantic model for the current file as we traverse over the AST.
-Some lint rules are evaluated eagerly, as we iterate over the AST, while others are evaluated in a deferred manner (e.g., unused imports, since we can’t determine whether an import is unused until we’ve finished analyzing the entire file), after we’ve finished the initial traversal.
+Some lint rules are evaluated eagerly, as we iterate over the AST, while others are evaluated in a deferred manner (e.g., unused imports, since we can't determine whether an import is unused until we've finished analyzing the entire file), after we've finished the initial traversal.

-    1. **Import-based rule evaluation**: Run any lint rules that are based on the module’s imports (e.g., import sorting).
-These could, in theory, be included in the AST-based rule evaluation phase — they’re just separated for simplicity.
+    1. **Import-based rule evaluation**: Run any lint rules that are based on the module's imports (e.g., import sorting).
+These could, in theory, be included in the AST-based rule evaluation phase — they're just separated for simplicity.

     1. **Physical line-based rule evaluation**: Run any lint rules that are based on physical lines (e.g., line-length).